noahgrant/resourcerer/README.md

 would still fetch the todos resource, but the properties returned/props passed to the `MyComponentWithTodos` instance will be `myRadTodosCollection`, `myRadTodosLoadingState`, and `myRadTodosStatus`, etc, as shown.
 This also allows us to fetch the same resource type multiple times for a single component.

+NOTE: when using resourcerer with [Typescript](docs/typescript.md) (recommended), it will complain about custom resource names, but it _will_ work.
+For now, you'll need to `// @ts-ignore`, but please submit a PR :).

 ### prefetches

 This option is an array of props objects that represent what is _different_ from the props in the original resource.
 For each array entry, a new resource configuration object will be calculated by merging the current props with the new props, and the resulting request is made.
 In contrast to the original resource, however, _no props representing the prefetched requests are returned or passed down to any children (ie, there are no loading state props, no model props, etc)_.
 They are simply returned and kept in memory so that whenever they are requested, they are already available.